 - Real Estate: While it may be possible to get access to the equity you’ve built up on an investment property or a home, the process can take time.
 A home equity loan, a reverse mortgage, or a home equity line of credit can’t be converted into cash quickly.
-As a result, it may take you weeks, months, or even years before you can sell real estate.
+As a result, it may take you weeks or months before you can sell real estate.

-- Private Equity: If you’ve invested in private equity assets such as funds of funds or venture capital, you have a great potential to earn big.
-Unfortunately, private equity funds will often come with restrictions regarding when you can sell your shares.
+- Private Equity: If you’ve invested in private equity assets such as funds of funds or venture capital, you have a great potential to earn a lot of money.
+That said, private equity funds will often come with restrictions regarding when you can sell your shares.